KIRKLAND CAR/AUTO ACCIDENT LAWYER PAUL HANSON

 FREE FIRST CONSULTATION (Office visit or by phone) MILITARY $ DISCOUNTS

-Injured in a car/auto accident not your fault?
-The at fault driver’s insurance company being unfair and difficult?
-Or your own insurance company?
-Get a very experienced car/auto accident injury lawyer to help you.
-And get much better, quicker results.
-Call Kirkland car/auto accident injury lawyer attorney Paul Hanson.
+Injured in an auto accident that isn't your fault?
+Is the at-fault driver's insurance company being unfair and difficult?
+Get a very experienced auto accident injury lawyer to help you.
+Get much better, quicker results.
+Call Kirkland car / auto accident injury lawyer Attorney Paul Hanson.
 Call 425-778-7339.

 Do not try to handle your auto accident injury claim without a lawyer.
 Hiring an experienced car/auto accident lawyer in Kirkland to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more $ money in your hands from the insurance company.
 And a lot less aggravation for you.

 Lawyer Hanson has received the highest lawyer ratings from the national lawyer rating services.
 An "AV-Preeminent' rating from Martindale-Hubbell and a "10-Superb" rating from Avvo.com.
 He is a former Lynnwood City Prosecutor.
 He is very experienced, aggressive, affordable & conveniently located.